guikaua12/spigot-boot/README.md

         BungeeChannel bungeeChannel = new BungeeChannel(this);

-        // Send a message to BungeeCord to get the server name of a player by its name
+        // Send a message to BungeeCord to get the server name of a player by its name bungeeChannel.sendMessage(null, new GetPlayerServerAction(player.getName())).thenAccept(serverName -> {
-        // you saw? no need to rack your brains filling your code with boilerplate
-        // there are two types of Actions, normal ones, and responsible ones which return some value
-        // (such in the example below, we are using `GetPlayerServerAction` which extends `ResponseableMessageAction`) bungeeChannel.sendMessage(null, new GetPlayerServerAction(player.getName())).thenAccept(serverName -> {
             player.sendMessage("You are on server: " + serverName);
         }).exceptionally(throwable -> {